montagestudio/montage-chat/README.md

-montage-chat
+Chatroom Component with XMPP server
 ============

-Project creating a client using XMPP and targeting initially OpenFire
+Will build a montagejs chatroom compoennt with a XMPP server.